-Assets and Liabilities Committee (ALCO) Committee members One Executive Director and relevant senior managers.
-Summary terms of reference The Assets and Liabilities Committee (ALCO) is responsible for overseeing The Nottingham's liquidity risk, market and interest rate risk, credit risk and its capital sustainability risk.
-In addition, ALCO reviews treasury activity for compliance with approved treasury policies and procedures.
-It fulfils this role by ensuring that appropriate policies, strategies and processes exist for the management of The Nottingham's treasury function.
-It receives regular reports on the activities and performance of The Nottingham's treasury function.
-The ALCO is supported by three sub-committees: Credit Committee (CC); Prudential Oversight Committee (POC); and Liquidity and Funding Committee (LAF).
+Assets and Liabilities Committee (ALCO) Committee members Chief Financial Officer and relevant senior managers.
+Summary terms of reference The Assets and Liabilities Committee (ALCO) is responsible for overseeing The Nottingham's liquidity risk, market and interest rate risk, wholesale credit risk and its capital sustainability risk.
+ALCO monitors and reviews the current and forecast balance sheet positions, including the balance sheet risks through the control limits and triggers.
 Frequency Monthly

-Operational Risk & Resilience Committee (ORRC) Committee members Chief Customer Officer and relevant senior managers.
-Summary terms of reference The ORRC is responsible for actively overseeing the management of operational risk across The Nottingham.
+Committee members Chief Customer Officer and relevant senior managers.
+Committee monitore onior outcomer and relevant comer managere.
+Summary terms of The ORRC is responsible for actively overseeing the management of operational risk reference across The Nottingham.
 It is also responsible for ensuring that the Society maintains sufficient operational resilience to ensure the ongoing delivery of key services to customers.
 Operational risk is defined as the risk of loss resulting from human factors, inadequate or failed internal processes and systems or from external events.
-Operational risk exists in every aspect of the Society's business activities.
-The ORRC is supported by two sub-committees: Information Risk Committee (IRC); and Health & Safety Committee (HSC).
-Frequency Quarterly

-Legal, Regulatory & Conduct Risk Committee (LRC) Committee members Head of Compliance and relevant senior managers.
-Summary terms of reference The LRC is responsible for overseeing how the Society conducts its business, ensuring that all customer impacting activities are conducted in a clear, transparent and fair manner, delivering fair outcomes for customers.
-The LRC is supported by one sub-committee: Product Approval Committee (PAC).
-Frequency Minimum eight meetings per annum

-Model Governance Committee (MGC)

-Committee members Relevant senior managers

-Summary terms of reference The MGC is responsible for assisting the Executive Risk Committee in the oversight of computer-based models and End User Computing (EUC) applications that are used throughout The Nottingham's strategic and operational activities.

-The Committee oversees the management of risks related to models to ensure that models are included within the Society's governance framework, and are robustly designed, developed, documented and reviewed.
+Operational risk exists in every aspect of the Society's business activities. operational flox exists in every aspect of the decicty's business activities.
+Frequency Monthly Legal, Regulatory & Conduct Risk Committee (LRC) Committee members Head of Compliance & DPO and relevant senior managers.
+Summary terms of The LRC is responsible for overseeing how the Society conducts reference ensuring that all customer impacting activities are conducted in a clear, transparent and fair manner, delivering fair outcomes for customers.
+Frequency Minimum eight meetings per annum Model Governance Committee (MGC) Committee members Chief Risk Officer & General Counsel and relevant senior managers Summary terms of The MGC is responsible for assisting the Executive Risk Committee in the oversight reference of computer-based models and End User Computing (EUC) applications that are used throughout The Nottingham's strategic and operational activities.
+The Committee oversees the management of risks related to models to ensure that models are included within the Society's governance framework, and are robustly F designed, developed, documented and reviewed.
 Frequency Minimum four meetings per annum

-Transformation & Cl nange Committee (TCC) Committee members Head of Technology & Change, and relevant senior managers Summary terms of reference The Transformation and Change Committee ultimately supports the Board in ensuring the optimum use of resources when delivering The Nottingham's programme of projects.
-The Transformation and Change Committee is primarily overseen by the Executive Committee, to ensure that its activities are in line with the Society's strategic aims.
-The Committee also reports to ERC, to ensure that any potential changes to the Society's risk outlook are appropriately governed.
+Reinvention Committee (RC) Committee members Head of Change and relevant senior managers Summary terms of reference The Reinvention Committee is responsible for the oversight and management of the Transformation and Change risk category; within which role it reports to Executive Risk Committee.
+It is also responsible for ensuring that transformation and change activity supports the effective delivery of the Society's strategy.
+In this second role, the Committee reports to the Executive Committee.
+The Reinvention Committee acts on behalf of the Executive Committee and Executive Risk Committee in the oversight, delivery execution and operational tolerance impact of transformational, large and small business change for the Society through the effective control of a portfolio of change activity.
 Frequency Minimum eight meetings per annum